 - Remove yourself far away from any means of suicide.
 Remove guns, knives, drugs, or any other means of suicide far away from yourself.

 Note: On December 13th, 2012, researchers at Michigan State University and an international team of investigators wrote an encouraging report titled "Countering Brain Chemical Could Prevent Suicide" In this article they present evidence obtained by their research studies that glutamate is more active in the brains of people who attempt suicide.
-This discovery offers hope of new treatment efforts for the mentally ill, and holds great promise in countering the high rate of suicides among the clenically depressed.
+This discovery offers hope of new treatment efforts for the mentally ill, and holds great promise in countering the high rate of suicides among the clinically depressed. full article here.

 In the world almost 3,000 people each and every day commit suicide.
 Are you depressed?
 Are you having suicidal thoughts?
-Seek help, don't become another addition to these troubling suicide statistics.
-Get help, people care about you, and can help you get through this.
-Helpful treatment is already available for you.
-In all likelihood even more improved ones are on the horizon.
+If so please seek help, don't become another addition to the troubling rising suicide statistics.
+Get help, people really do care about you and can help you get through this.

 "The world is full of suffering.
 It is also full of overcoming " Helen Keller